from typing import Optional, Union

 Args:

-spatial_key: the key in `.obsm` that corresponds to the spatial coordinate of each bucket.
+spatial_key: the key in `.obsm` corresponding to the spatial coordinate of each bucket.
+Defaults to "spatial".

 Defaults to False.